PISAresearch/pisa/12-watchtower-API.md

 * MUST set `customer_signature` to the signature of the appointment using `op_customer_signature_algorithm`.
 * MUST set `customer_public_key` to the public key that matches the private key used to create `op_customer_signature`.

-If `accountability` is being offered, the receiving node:
+If `accountability` is being offered, the server:

 * MUST compute the `customer_signature` verification using `customer_public_key`.
 * SHOULD compute the `fee_rate` set in the `justice_tx` using `transaction_size` and `transaction_fee`.